memotype/bj.sh/README.md

-The entire parser is implemented as a single bash function, so it can be `source`d in to your own script, or you can just copy and paste the function in to your script to reduce your external dependencies. `bj-small.sh` is intended for exactly this.
+The entire parser is implemented as a single bash function, so it can be `source`d in to your own script, or you can just copy and paste the function in to your script to reduce your external dependencies. `bj-80x15.sh` (80-characters lines, 15 lines long) and `bj-90x13.sh` are intended for exactly this.

 Usage: